aa-nadim/aa-nadim/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-PyCharm
+PyCharm,Visual Studio,Notepad++,MySQL Workbench
 - 🌱 I’m currently learning ...
 Python+Django
 - 👯 I’m looking to collaborate on ...
 Python+Django
 - 🤔 I’m looking for help with ...
 Google